British Library Sounds

 British Library Sounds (previously named Archival Sound Recordings) is a British Library service providing free online access to a diverse range of spoken word, music and environmental sounds from the British Library Sound Archive.
 Anyone with web access can use the service to search, browse and listen to 50,000 digitised recordings.
 Playback and download of an additional 22,000 recordings is available to Athens or Shibboleth users in UK higher and further education.
 The service was originally launched with funding by the Jisc.

-There are over 20,000 hours of rarely heard audio material available online.
+There are more than 20,000 hours of rarely heard audio material available online.
 Images and transcripts are also available for some recordings to further enrich the content.

 Recordings may be searched by keywords or browsed by collection types, dates, languages, performer names and subjects.
 Several collections can be browsed using a map interface.

 Content currently available

 The British Library Sounds website covers a broad range of content: